wp-plugins/order-delivery-date-for-woocommerce/readme.txt

 == Screenshots ==

-1. The Delivery date field will be visible on checkout page, with past dates disabled.
+1. The Delivery date field will be visible on checkout page, according to the settings.

 2. The selected delivery date will be shown in "Custom Fields" in Sales Log.

+3. Delivery Date will be displayed in a new column on Orders page titled "Delivery Date".

 == Changelog ==